- Purpose of the Later Life Letter

 Try and give a descriptive picture of the birth parents.
 This should include details about their first names, ages, physical characteristics, their personality, academic and employment history, health, their interests and skills.
 Also with whom they were living at the time of placement.
 If the child has brothers and sisters, similar information should be given.
 Are they adopted?
 If they live with birth parents, explain why.
 The child needs to know what happened to their brothers and sisters, who cares for them, and if relevant, why there is no contact.
 Be careful to give only first names for all birth relatives and do not use addresses or other identifying information.

 Information needs to be given about the child's birth, time, day, date etc., which hospital, who was present, what happened next?
-Who cared for the child after his/her birth?
+Who cared for the child after their birth?

-Include comments by the social worker on any contact between the child and his or her birth parents and any information about any events that relate to the child around this time.
+Include comments by the social worker on any contact between the child and their birth parents and any information about any events that relate to the child around this time.
 Do not include the child's original first name and surnames.

 Talk to the adopters about the letter(s).
 When telling the story, try to be positive as well as negative.
 You need to acknowledge that possible negative issues around the events leading up to a child's birth and subsequent placement are not necessarily the adopters' views of the situation.
 The adopters have to tell this story, and there needs to be a balance of views.
 We rely on the adopters passing on this information, so involve them.
 Ask if you can talk about their hopes, fears and feelings at the time of the introductory meetings and placements.
 Can you include the reason why they wanted to adopt?